-The significant expansion of the campaign leadership and structure in 2018-2019 and the success in recruiting new members in several new governorates is a positive development and reflects a strengthened relationship between the campaign and its base.
+The significant expansion of the campaign leadership and structure in 2019-2018 and the success in recruiting new members in several new governorates is a positive development and reflects a strengthened relationship between the campaign and its base.
 It also resulted in establishing new teams and committees that will demand attention, time, and effort from the campaign leadership.
-Regular communication, teambuilding, coaching will be required by former members to maintain coherence of the campaign as it continues to expand.
-To some, the loss of the intimate interaction within the smaller structure may present a threat to the team culture.
-The more systematic approach to leadership development in an expanding campaign that safeguards structure, communication and coaching.
+Older members will have the responsibilities to ensure regular communication, teambuilding, and coaching to maintain coherence of the campaign as it continues to expand.
+To some, the loss of the intimate interaction within the smaller structure may present a risk to the team culture.
+Thus, there is an urgent need to adopt a more systematic approach to leadership development in an expanding campaign that safeguards an effective structure, regular communication and coaching.
 At this point, the process for integrating new members into the leadership structure is not clearly defined for new members.
 The way the campaign leadership has been integrating new members is that once teachers are recruited through personal contacts, phone banking, the hotline, the Facebook page, they participate in PE circles, train as facilitators, and form a local PE team.

 There is an implicit understanding that new members who take part in PE circles and teams initially take part in implementation of tactics accompanied by coaching from older members.
 They eventually evolve into local teams and gradually become involved in the strategy development through participation in working committees and the national team.
 It would be beneficial to formalize this process and provide more clarity on what drives the graduated approach, and identify the support needed for setting up new local teams, including having a defined coaching and training path across those stages.
 Along the same lines, the campaign leadership should constantly invest in renewing team leadership and mitigating the impact of dropouts among older members.